-09/30/2020 Final Date of Completion Name Department Igarcia Laura Garcia Controller Finance Responsible Person 1 aharrison Ashley Feely Management Analyst Finance Responsible Person 2 Correction Plan Status: Not Implemented Finding Type: Deficiency This will be implemented during the next fixed asset inventory cycle which begins in summer of 2020.
-Next Milestone Milestone Date of Completion 09/30/2020 Department: Finance Commission Audit Audit Initiator Title: Finding #10: P-Card Fixed Asset Inventory Procedure The City's inventory procedures and records were not in compliance with State law (Section Issue / Observation 274.02, Florida Statutes; 69I-73.002, Florida Administrative Code) pertaining to recording of "items of a value or cost of \$1,000 or more and a projected useful life of 1 year."
+12/31/2020 Final Date of Completion Name Igarcia Laura Garcia Controller Finance Responsible Person 1 aharrison Ashley Feely Management Analyst Finance Responsible Person 2 Correction Plan Status: Not Implemented Finding Type: Deficiency This will be implemented during the next fixed asset inventory cycle which begins in summer of 2020.
+Next Milestone Milestone Date of Completion 12/31/2020 Department: Finance Commission Audit Audit Initiator Title: Finding #10: P-Card Fixed Asset Inventory Procedure The City's inventory procedures and records were not in compliance with State law (Section Issue / Observation 274.02, Florida Statutes; 69I-73.002, Florida Administrative Code) pertaining to recording of "items of a value or cost of \$1,000 or more and a projected useful life of 1 year."
 The audit found a significant (40%) level of inaccurate sub-object coding for inventoriable purchases.
 Additionally, the review of property inventory was not conducted by the Director of Finance.
 In addition, departments were in violation of having no track of inventoriable purchases.
 Cause: This condition was attributed to the prolonged lack of enforcement, which can encourage noncompliance.
 Impact: Untracked inventory allows for the possibility of theft.
 Projection of the sub-object coding error estimates a range of \$2.6M to \$3.5M of merchandise within transactions each costing more than \$1,000 Title purchased during the audit period was untracked and susceptible to theft.
 The City Manager should require the Director of Finance to review and ensure the City is in Recommendation: compliance with State law regarding inventory by requiring a periodic review of departmental inventory controls and records.

 Correction Plan: The Finance Department will institute periodic required departmental reviews of tangible items purchased from \$1,000-\$5,000, as a part of their fixed assets inventory process.
-Current Status: This will be implemented during the next fixed asset inventory cycle which begins in summer of 2020.
+Current Status: Fixed asset inventory process is set to begin in July 2020 and will continue until the end of September 2020.

+Department

-Finding #11: Accuracy of P-Card Rebates 436 Issue No:
+Finding #11: Accuracy of P-Card Rebates

+436 Issue No:

-06/30/2020 Final Date of Completion
+09/30/2020 Final Date of Completion

 Name Igarcia Laura Garcia Controller Finance Responsible Person 1

 Ashley Feely Management Analyst Finance Responsible Person 2 aharrison

 Correction Plan Status: Implemented Finding Type: Deficiency

 Reconciliation Next Milestone

 Milestone Date of Completion 06/30/2020

 Finance Department:

 Commission Audit Audit Initiator Title: Finding #11: Accuracy of P-Card Rebates Issue / Observation SunTrust, the City's card issuer, pays the City rebate revenue on a few aspects of the City's annual volume of spending, including spending of participants on the City's program known as piggyback.
-SunTrust's rebate calculation was underreported and underpaid regarding the Title Department piggyback aspect since the inception of the fiscal year 2015 contract.
+SunTrust's rebate calculation was underreported and underpaid regarding the Title piggyback aspect since the inception of the fiscal year 2015 contract.
 Subsequent event: SunTrust paid the amount due on the piggyback aspect in late 2017 as approximately \$27K.